Willie L. Williams: Los Angeles Police Chief (1992–1997)

-Williams was appointed as LAPD Chief, succeeding Daryl F. Gates.
+Williams was appointed as LAPD Chief by Los Angeles mayor Tom Bradley, succeeding Daryl F. Gates.

-Williams, however, faced a difficult tenure as he was at odds with the members of the Los Angeles Police Commission appointed by newly elected mayor Richard Riordan.
+A year into his job, Williams faced a difficult tenure as he was at odds with the members of the Los Angeles Police Commission appointed by newly elected mayor Richard Riordan.
 Williams had concerns about Riordan's pledge to add 3,000 officers, and instead lobbied for internal reforms recommended by the Christopher Commission in 1991.
 He was also not popular with the LAPD rank-and-file, particularly when he did not cut short his vacation in Las Vegas to attend an officer's funeral.
 However, Williams was the most popular official in Los Angeles and he was credited with restoring confidence in the department.

 Williams never took the POST exams required to become a peace officer in California.
 Not being POST certified, Williams as Chief of the Los Angeles Police Department could not make a felony arrest, and his provisional membership in the California Police Chiefs Association was terminated early in his tenure as Chief due to his lack of certification.
 The California legislature passed special legislation defining police chiefs as peace officers regardless of POST certification so Williams could carry a firearm.

 In 1996, Williams published Taking Back Our Streets: Fighting Crime in America, co-written with Bruce Henderson.
 The book discusses Williams's philosophy of community policing and his efforts to revive and retrain a demoralized police force.

 In 1997, the Los Angeles Police Commission declined to renew his contract, citing Williams' failure to fulfill his mandate to create meaningful change in the department in the wake of the 1992 Los Angeles riots.
 He was credited with strong public outreach, but faulted for management breakdowns.
 Williams threatened a lawsuit after city officials publicly questioned his honesty and management abilities.
 Under an agreement, he received $375,000 in severance in return for stepping down on May 17, seven weeks before his contract expired.

 In 2002, Williams was appointed federal security director for Hartsfield Atlanta International Airport in Atlanta by U.S. Transportation Secretary Norman Mineta.